cloud-native-nordics/workshopctl/README.md

 A tool for running workshops easily in the cloud!

+**WARNING:** This tool is pre-alpha and under heavy development.
+Don't use it for anything very important quite yet!
+However, contributions are very welcome!

 ## Quick Start

 1. `workshopctl init` -- Give information about what cloud provider to use (and its token),